-The East Soules Bay Property consists of 9 contiguous mining claims (1,408 ha) and one mining claim (128 ha) near the eastern end of Lake St. Joseph, approximately 40 kilometers east of the Corporation's Western Lake St. Joseph Iron Ore Project.
+The East Soules Bay Property consists of 9 contiguous mining claims (1,408 ha) near the eastern end of Lake St. Joseph, approximately 40 kilometers east of the Corporation's Western Lake St. Joseph Iron Project.
 These claims were acquired by staking this property.
 Subsequent to staking, the Corporation was provided core samples and written results of mineral testing and core sampling conducted on the East Soules Bay Property by the former owners of the mineral claims, now owned by Rockex, for \$nil consideration.